mayankparida/CCSC-APPDEV-TASK2-PIKADEV-/README.md

 ## Installing And Running:
 * To download Android Studio [Click Here](https://developer.android.com/studio)
-* Go to the Configure Menu in Android Studio and select plugins.
+* Go to the "Configure Menu" in Android Studio and select "plugins".
 Click on browse repositories and search for the flutter plugin and install it.
 * Copy the Github project repository url link.
 Select option "Get from version control" in Android Studio and select "Git" as version control.
 Paste the url link and select "Clone".
 * After the cloning process is complete ,open the project seperately in Android Studio by selecting "Open an existing Android Studio project" in the location where you have cloned the project.
 * After the project opens, go to the main.dart file and click on get dependencies.